timeplus-io/docs/docs/public-beta-2.md

 **Other Enhancements**
   * For streams, you can now set separate retention policies for streaming and historical data.
 For example, for a stream with IoT data, you can set 1 day for the streaming data and 90 days for the historical data.
-  * Please note: REST API v1beta1 is now depreciated, and it will be removed in a couple of months.
+  * Please note: REST API v1beta1 is now deprecated, and it will be removed in a couple of months.
 Please check the v1beta2 [API Docs](https://docs.timeplus.com/rest).
 [Python SDK](https://pypi.org/project/timeplus/), [Java Sample Code](https://github.com/timeplus-io/java-demo) and [Streamlit Demo App](https://github.com/timeplus-io/streamlit_apps) are updated.

 ## May 29, 2023